tianocore-docs/ATBB-Memory_Protection_in_UEFI_BIOS/memory-protection-in-SMM.md

 This work is done by `PatchGdtIdtMap()` at https://github.com/tianocore/edk2/blob/master/UefiCpuPkg/PiSmmCpuDxeSmm/X64/SmmFuncsArch.c.

-However, the IA32 version GDT cannot be set to read-only if the stack guard feature is enabled. (https://github.com/tianocore/edk2/blob/master/UefiCpuPkg/PiSmmCpuDxeSmm/Ia32/SmmFuncsArch.c) The reason is that the IA32 stack guard needs to use a **_task switch_** to switch the stack, and the task switch needs to write the GDT and TSS.
-The X64 version of the GDT does not have such a problem because the X64 stack guard uses “_**interrupt stack table (IST)**_” to switch the stack.
+However, the IA32 version GDT cannot be set to read-only if the stack guard feature is enabled. (https://github.com/tianocore/edk2/blob/master/UefiCpuPkg/PiSmmCpuDxeSmm/Ia32/SmmFuncsArch.c) The reason is that the IA32 stack guard needs to use a "_task switch_" to switch the stack, and the task switch needs to write the GDT and Task-State Segment TSS.
+The X64 version of the GDT does not have such a problem because the X64 stack guard uses “_interrupt stack table (IST)_” to switch the stack.
 For details of the stack switch and exceptions, please refer to [[IA32SDM][1]].

 ### Page Table
 In an X86 CPU, we rely on the page table to set up the read-only or non-executable region.
 In order to prevent the page table itself from being updated, we may need to set the page table itself to be read-only.